rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 ProcMacro/TTMacroExpander/AttrProcMacro/MultiItemModifier - traits representing
-the expander signatures (TODO: change and rename the signatures into something more consistent) trait Resolver - a trait used to break crate dependencies (so resolver services can be used in libsyntax, despite librustc_resolve and pretty much everything else depending on libsyntax) ExtCtxt/ExpansionData - various intermediate data kept and used by expansion infra in the process of its work AstFragment - a piece of AST that can be produced by a macro (may include multiple homogeneous AST nodes, like e.g. a list of items) Annotatable - a
+the expander signatures (TODO: change and rename the signatures into something more consistent) trait Resolver - a trait used to break crate dependencies (so resolver services can be used in librustc_ast, despite librustc_resolve and pretty much everything else depending on librustc_ast) ExtCtxt/ExpansionData - various intermediate data kept and used by expansion infra in the process of its work AstFragment - a piece of AST that can be produced by a macro (may include multiple homogeneous AST nodes, like e.g. a list of items) Annotatable - a